About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: Introduction

-As we do not intend to give a review of this quite varied (battle) field with important papers going in the hundreds we will only cite a few representative papers which are standing in a closer relation to our own approach being developed below or which we found particularly helpful.
-A quite up to date recent review is \cite{Harlow}.
+As we do not intend to give a review of this quite facetted (battle) field of the BH-information paradox with papers going in the hundreds we will only cite a few representative papers mainly from the ``classical'' period.
+A quite up to date review is \cite{Harlow}.
 The respective material is also represented for example in \cite{BH},\cite{Preskill},\cite{Page},\cite{Carlip}or \cite{Huijse}, just to mention a few sources.

 The approach of Hawking may be called \tit{semiclassical}, implying that one essentially studies quantum field theory in a (slowly changing) classical background.
-In our paper we will not discuss the careful but somewhat tedious original treatment by Hawking employing conditions of the quantum field on minus or plus null-infinity together with some boundary conditions on the event horizon of the BH.
+We will not discuss the careful but somewhat tedious original treatment by Hawking employing conditions of the quantum field on minus or plus null-infinity together with some boundary conditions on the event horizon of the BH.
 This is an approach which remains completely in the space-time outside the BH horizon.
-We are rather interested in a treatment which deals also with the interior of the BH, as it is done for example in the so-called \tit{nice slices} approach using slices which cover both the exterior and the interior region.
-We are convinced (as are quite a few other colleagues) that the problems can only be resolved if one finds an appropriate treatment of what is going on in the interior of the BH during the evaporation process.
+On the other hand one may be interested in a treatment which deals also with the interior of the BH, as it is done for example in the so-called \tit{nice slices} approach using slices which cover both the exterior and the interior region.
+We are convinced (as are quite a few other colleagues) that it would be of considerable help if one finds an appropriate treatment of what is going on in the interior of the BH during the evaporation process.
+However one may entertain the philosophy that it should be possible to analyze the problems in each appropriate system of reference provided one uses the correct and adapted notions, see for example the remarks in \cite{Wein}.

 As far as we can see, most of the researchers in this field (at least as far as the high energy physics side is concerned) are of the opinion that a \tit{pure infalling state} remains pure in the evaporation process, that is, the full evolution is unitary.
 On the other hand, the typical suggested solutions appear to be frequently quite contrived and sometimes seem to invoke what should rather be derived from clear premises.
 A typical argument is that somehow early and late Hawking radiation have to be strongly entangled because the overall radiation state has to be pure so that ``information'' can finally be recovered from the presumed subtle correlations.
 Given the process by which the Hawking pairs are created and the huge space-time distance between early and late Hawking radiation we are very sceptical whether sufficient correlations of this type do really exist.